A Lifelong Connection to Ocean City Leads to a Promising New Career in Real Estate at the Maryland Beaches

 And in 2020, it finally became reality when a career change and a new love slowly began to be realized for the Louisiana native and long-time resident of Delmarva.

 "When the company I spent so many years working for closed in 2020, I felt it was a good time for me to give real estate a try.
-I had thought about it for many years, but the timing was never right," says the resident of Delmar who now works for the Oldfather Group of Ocean Atlantic Sotheby's International Realty.
+I had thought about it for many years, but the timing was never right," says the resident of Delmar who now works for the Oldfather Group of Compass RE.
 "I felt that this was my opportunity to explore the path I had been interested in for so long."

 That's where Baker is now, but let's take a trip in the way back machine and explore those early years in Ocean City.
 It was a carefree time, but one that planted the seed for a career that Michele hopes will carry her well into the future.